MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: General MDM setting: infinite-dimensional integration

+if this norm is finite, and we assume the standard $\sup$-definition when $p = \infty$.
+We denote with $q \ge 1$ the H\"older-conjugate of $p$ such that $1/p + 1/q = 1$.
+In \RefSec{sec:QMC} we will specialize the $H(K_\setu)$ spaces to be anchored Sobolev spaces for anchored functions and then the infinite-variate norm~\eqref{eq:infinite-variate-p-norm}, for $p=2$, is the limit of the standard $s$-dimensional anchored Sobolev space from the QMC literature for $s \to \infty$, see, e.g., \cite{DG2014,KSWW2010,NN2021}.
 The positive numbers $\gamma_\setu$ are called weights and indicate the importance of the different subspaces.
-In this paper we restrict ourselves to the case when each $H(K_{\setu})$ is the $|\setu|$-fold tensor product of a one dimensional function space
+In this paper we restrict ourselves to the case when each $H(K_\setu)$ is the $|\setu|$-fold tensor product of a one dimensional function space